mongodb/mongo-c-driver/src/common/src/bson-dsl.md

 each argument `a` in `args`, expand one `F(x)`.

 The actual definition of `MAP` is non-trivial.
-The definition provded in `bson-dsl.h` can be found near the bottom of the file, and goes by the name `_bsonDSL_mapMacro`.
+The definition provded in `common-bson-dsl-private.h` can be found near the bottom of the file, and goes by the name `_bsonDSL_mapMacro`.
 It is not necessary to understand how `MAP` works to understand the DSL.